 Contrary to our usual advice, we do not think you should put two anodes in your tank, even aluminum/zinc ones, as it may worsen the odor.

-These anodes come in four flavors: standard hex-head, flexible hex-head, standard combo, flexible combo.
+These anodes come in four flavors: solid hex-head, flexible hex-head, solid combo, flexible combo.

 Those terms, doubtless, mean nothing to you, but they're important if you're to choose the right anode.

-Hex-heads go in their own hole on top of the water heater.
+Hex-heads go in their own port on top of the water heater.
 In some cases, you'll be able to see the hex head.
 If you can't, the anode is either hidden under the sheetmetal, or possibly under a plastic cap, or your tank has a combo anode.
+Look for the cap halfway between the edge and center of the top.

 Combo anodes share the hot-water-outlet port.
-If you're not sure if there is an anode in there, try to run a long screwdriver down it.
-If there is an anode, the screwdriver won't go more than a few inches.
-This used to be easier, when nobody used heat-trap nipples.
-If you can't do this, unscrew the nipple to see if there is an anode beneath it.
+If you're not sure if there is an anode in there, you'll have to unscrew the nipple to see if there is an anode beneath it.

 Some water heaters have two anodes.
 Not only is it important to put an aluminum/zinc anode into the heater; it's also important to remove all previous anodes or the hot water will still smell.

-Standard hex-head anodes need 44 inches of overhead clearance.
-Standard combos need 48.
+Solid hex-head anodes need 44 inches of overhead clearance.
+Solid combos need 48.
 Flexible anodes are loose links connected with flexible wire.
 They are good down to 12 inches overhead clearance, and can be cut shorter if they are too long for the tank.

 We have had a few people buy an aluminum/zinc anode and the odor didn't go away.
 That's vexing for them and us.
 A few were in unsoftened water, but most involved softened water.
 Softening can speed up anode consumption by increasing the conductivity of the water.
 That can increase the amount of hydrogen sulfide gas produced.